AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ---
 ## About the book
 ### What I Liked About It
-Better version of Rich dad, Poor dad just because it is straight to the point and it doesnt contain fluff
+It’s a better version of Rich dad, Poor dad just because it is straight to the point and doesn't contain fluff

 ### How I Discovered It
 - Found it online through recommendations
 - YouTube
     - Ali Abdaal's Book club video

 ### Who Should Read It?
 Anyone who wants to get into financial literacy and finance in general